 |

-Speech is first digitized by means of an Analog-to-Digital Convertor (ADC) or
+voice signal by means of an Analog-to-Digital Convertor (ADC).

-The resulting encrypted data stream is then transmitted by means of an
+The resulting data stream is them 'mixed' by means of an

-The Pseudo Random Number Generator (PRNG) is seeded by a KEY that is either
+The Key Generator (KG, PRNG) is seeded by a KEY that is

-entered manually or with a key fill device.
+entered manually or by means of a key transfer device or fill gun.

 |

-Before speech can be encrypted, is has to be converted from the analogue to the
+Before speech can be encrypted, it must be converted from the analogue to the

-digital domain, by means of a sampler, or digitizer, or vocoder.
+digital domain, by means of a sampler, or digitizer, or Analog-to-Digital

 Generally speaking, a digital signal needs more bandwidth than its analogue